-As with all pesticides, familiarise yourself with the MSDS, always follow the manufacturer’s recommendations and wear appropriate personal protective equipment (such as long sleeved shirt, long pants , chemical resistant gloves, shoes and socks and respiratory protection where necessary).
+As with all pesticides, familiarise yourself with the SDS, always follow the manufacturer’s recommendations and wear appropriate personal protective equipment (such as long sleeved shirt, long pants , chemical resistant gloves, shoes and socks and respiratory protection where necessary).

 Anon.
 2002.
 Hydramethylnon general fact sheet.
 USA National Pesticide Information Center technical fact sheet